Knowledge base

 To apply superscript or subscript, first select the text then use one of these 3 methods.

-Method 1: Use the ribbon icons
+Method 1: Use the ribbon Icons

 1Select the Home tab.